86th Engineer Dive Detachment Conduct Deepwater Dives

-U.S. Army divers from the 86th Engineer Dive Detachment conduct deepwater dives to retrieve derelict fishing nets and other marine hazards near Blaine, Washington, July 18, 2023.
-The divers can dive up to 190 feet and can complete this operation in a much more cost-effective manner versus hiring private contractors.
+U.S. Army divers, assigned to 86th Engineer Dive Detachment, conduct deep-water dives to retrieve derelict fishing nets and other marine hazards near Blaine, Washington, July 18, 2023.
+The divers can dive up to 190 feet to complete this operation in a more cost-effective manner versus hiring private contractors.
 (U.S. Army video by Spc.
 Joshua Linfoot.)

 |Date Taken: